JULIEN MACDONALD X BAGS OF ETHICS FOR TESCO

 Since 1991 the Graduate Fashion Week charity has been supporting and showcasing creativity from the world’s greatest creative institutions, bridging the gap between graduation and employment.
 Graduate Fashion Week’s annual events showcase a “Who’s Who” of future fashion stars.
 Presenting a curated selection of over 1,000 graduates from the most influential and inspiring UK and International Universities the event attracts 30,000 guests each year.

 Graduate Fashion Week features a packed catwalk schedule of over 20 shows, including an International Catwalk Competition, Best of GFW and massive 100,000 sq foot in size filled with exciting individual university stands, GFW Live area, Photo Studios, retail emporium.

 This year celebrates Graduate Fashion Week’s 25th anniversary.
-Graduate fashion week took place over the 5th to the 8th of June at The Old Truman Brewery; an event space know for hosting and supporting Graduate Shows and Artists.
+Graduate fashion week took place over the 5th to the 8th of June at The Old Truman Brewery; an event space knows for hosting and supporting Graduate Shows and Artists.
 Over a thousand students from across the world have their work celebrated through catwalk shows, presentations and exhibitions.
-The annual event was established in 1992 and was founded by Jeff Banks OBE and has championed some of the greats such as Stella McCartney, Giles Deacon and Christopher Bailey who won the first ever Graduate Fashion Week Gold Award.
+The annual event was established in 1992 and was founded by Jeff Banks OBE and has championed some of the greats such as Stella McCartney, Giles Deacon and Christopher Bailey who won the first-ever Graduate Fashion Week Gold Award.